 Classes and Objects

-Constructors, initialization blocks, immutability and records
+Constructors, initialization blocks, static/final keywords, immutability and records

 The two cornerstones of object-oriented programming: the class as a blueprint and the object as its living instance.